riverrun/cheesemaker/README.rst

 -  Make it faster.
 -  Put my feet up and relax.
 -  Maybe add more basic editing functionality.
--  Maybe improve auto-orientation.
--  Take it easy for a while.

 Author
 ~~~~~~